 It can cause deep psychological trauma

 Several studies have indicated that circumcision may lead to profound psychological trauma.
 While the mind may not remember the pain, the body does.
 Being a genital procedure it can lead to aftereffects as an adult, such as PTSD, higher sensitivity to pain, feelings of having been mutilated, violated, and feeling incomplete.
-Cutting off a piece of the body, albeit a very small one, can have a strong emotional effect, particularly in such an intimate area.
+Cutting off a piece of the body, albeit a very small one, can have a strong emotional effect, particularly in such an intimate area, even after the fact.

 It can reduce sexual stimulation